openpatch/hyperbook/website/en/book/elements/online-ide.md

 Java-like programming language (compiler, interpreter, debugger) with IDE that runs entirely in the browser.

-The Online-IDE element accepts three arguments:
+The Online-IDE element accepts these arguments:

 - **fileList**: With file list on the left.
 - **console**: With console tab in the bottom panel.